WheelSims/wheelsims_doc/Overview.md

 ```
 with:

-- `Unity` folder: The Unity project to open in Unity Hub.
-Apart from the git submodules, the contents of this folder is specific to this simulator.
-- `Assets` folder: A folder that contains the asset submodules, shared between every simulators.
-- `vr_scenes` submodule: An asset submodule that includes all available scenes.
-- `vr_static_objects` submodule: An asset submodule that includes static objects such as bins, trees, building facades, etc.
-- `vr_dynamic_objects` submodule: An asset submodule that includes dynamic objects such as pedestrians and cars.
+- `vr_assets_common` submodule: An asset submodule that includes all shared objects and scripts, from the smallest object to whole environments, available as drag-drop prefabs.
-- `vr_street_lights` submodule: An asset submodule that includes automated, configurable street lights, streets and sidewalks.
+- `Scenes` folder: The folder that includes the specific scenes for a given simulator.
+A scene normally consists in at least an environment from the `vr_assets_common submodule`, and a user from the `User` folder.
-- `vr_user` submodule: An asset submodule that includes a set of colliders, cameras and scripts that represents the user in its environment.
-This also includes code to communicate with the haptics system (if present) and the incline system (if present).
+- `User` folder: A folder that includes a set of colliders, cameras and scripts that represents the user in its environment.
+This also includes scripts to communicate with the haptics system (if present), the incline system (if present), and other instruments.
 - `vr_art_source` submodule: A repository of construction material for the assets and scenes, such as Blender files.
 This repository does not contain the textures: textures are hosted as assets on their corresponding repositories.
 - `Haptics` folder: A folder that contains the Simulink Real-Time material for the haptics system.
 Apart from the git submodule, the contents of this folder is specific to this simulator.
 - `haptics_common` submodule: A submodule of Simulink blocks that are shared between simulators, such as the dynamical model of a wheelchair, motor controllers, etc.